 Having a wedding website means having one place to store loads of pictures.
 However, to make it easier to navigate for the friends and family that want to see them, categorise your photos; possibly under 1) couple, 2) engagement, 3) wedding, and 4) honeymoon tabs.

-10. Include special requests.
+10. Include special requests on your wedding website.

-Your wedding website is a great way to convey specific requests.
+Your website is a great way to convey specific requests.
 These may be things like not including children under a certain age, letting caterers know of special dietary requirements, where to leave gifts, and so on.

 By making the best use of your wedding website, you ensure that your day is about having more fun with less stress, and making the best memories.